marcelosz/Docker-MISP/README.md

 Main features:
 - Ready to download, deploy and use
-- YAML file for 'docker-compose up', to easily deploy a MISP instance as a Docker container stack (with separate MySQL, Redis and Mail server containers)
+- YAML file for 'docker-compose up', to easily deploy a MISP instance as a Docker container stack (with separate mis-modules, MySQL, Redis and Mail server containers)
-- YAML file for 'docker-compose build', to help building the core MISP Docker image from scratch
+- YAML file for 'docker-compose build', to help building the core MISP and the MISP Modules Docker images from scratch
-- Built-in misp-modules component
 - Built-in persistent volumes configuration

-The main Dockerfile is already integrated to Docker Hub, so you can download images directly from [there](https://hub.docker.com/repository/docker/marcelosz/misp), simply using **marcelosz/misp:latest** for example.
+The main Dockerfile is already integrated to Docker Hub, so you can download images directly from [there](https://hub.docker.com/repository/docker/marcelosz/misp), simply using **marcelosz/misp:core-latest** and **marcelosz/misp:modules-latest** for example.

 # Using Docker-MISP
 ### Deploying a new MISP instance